What is Grapevine?

 Focus Impact Acquisition

-Focus Impact Acquisition Corporation is a special purpose acquisition company that seeks to merge with high-growth businesses aligned with global sustainability priorities, focusing on enterprises that deliver both financial performance and societal impact.
+Focus Impact Acquisition Corporation is a special purpose acquisition company targeting high-growth businesses that align with global sustainability priorities, aiming to merge with enterprises that deliver both financial performance and societal impact.

 What's next for Grapevine?